JANE-WANG-X/2025/README.md

 news_eda_2.ipynb for data analysis for sentiment scores, and combined analysis with stock prices

-impact_model.ipynb for sentiment score impact on stock market assessment
+impact_model.ipynb for sentiment score impact on stock market assessment and statistical tests